Environmental Commitments Across Our Business

 Addressing Climate Change, Minimizing Our Footprint

 Climate change poses a significant risk to the health of both people and the planet.
 Rising greenhouse gas emissions threaten the existence of wildlife, the availability of water and other natural resources, and the well-being of people.
 Extreme weather events, rising seas, and infectious diseases associated with warmer climates have the potential to massively disrupt life as we know it.
 It is also an issue of equality, as the impacts of climate change are expected to have a disproportionate effect on disadvantaged communities in the U.S. and across the globe.
-That’s why Clorox supports congressional action on comprehensive national climate change legislation aimed at reducing total emissions of greenhouse gas over time without causing undue hardships for the U.S. economy.
+That’s why Clorox supports U.S. action on comprehensive climate change aimed at reducing total emissions of greenhouse gas over time without causing undue hardships for the economy.
+And we’ve signed the America Is All In statement – along with over 1,000 businesses, government entities, and institutions – to express support for national mobilization on climate action in a manner that addresses systemic inequalities so that everyone benefits from a transition to climate resiliency.

 As the urgency around climate change has accelerated, we’ve stepped up our commitment to climate stewardship through our IGNITE ESG goals.
 These include setting and achieving science-based targets to reduce greenhouse gas (GHG) emissions in our operations and value chain, and sourcing 100% renewable electricity for our U.S. and Canada operations in 2021.
 These new goals build upon the progress we’ve already made by exceeding previous GHG emissions reduction targets.
 Cumulatively reducing our emissions by 52% per case of product sold and 40% on an absolute basis between 2008 and 2018 is an exciting accomplishment, but we are motivated to do more.